Table of contents

 Poverty focus and other policy objectives

-Copy link to Poverty focus and other policy objectivesIn 2023, Latvia:
+Copy link to Poverty focus and other policy objectivesIn 2024, Latvia:

-Copy link to Total Official Support for Sustainable DevelopmentTotal Official Support for Sustainable Development (TOSSD) is an international statistical standard that monitors and increases transparency of all official and officially supported resources for financing the SDGs in developing countries, as well as for addressing global challenges.
-In 2023, activities reported by Latvia as TOSSD totalled USD 143 million, down from USD 160.2 million in 2022.
-Latvia’s TOSSD activities mostly targeted SDG 17 (partnerships for the Goals), SDG 10 (reduced inequalities) and SDG 3 (good health and well being).
-Activity-level data on TOSSD by recipient are available at: https://tossd.online.
+Copy link to TOSSDTotal official support for sustainable development (TOSSD) is an international statistical standard that monitors and increases the transparency of all official and officially supported resources for financing the SDGs received by developing countries (Pillar 1) and for addressing global challenges (Pillar 2).
+In 2024, activities reported by Latvia as TOSSD totalled USD 112.4 million, marking a 24% decrease compared with the previous year.
+Latvia’s TOSSD activities mostly targeted SDG 17 (partnerships for the Goals), SDG 10 (reduced inequalities) and SDG 3 (good health and well-being).

 Institutional set-up

-The Latvian Platform for Development Cooperation (LAPAS) promotes networking and collaborative activities among non-governmental organisations involved in international development co-operation.
+The Latvian Platform for Development Cooperation promotes networking and collaborative activities among non-governmental organisations involved in international development co-operation.

 Quality and oversight

-Copy link to Latvia: Systems for quality, effectiveness and oversight|
+Copy link to Latvia’s systems for quality and oversight|

 Quality assurance |